citysciencelab/cut-mobilities-of-care-masterportal/doc/services.json.md

 ## WMS_WFS_datasets

 Metadata specification.
-All metadata the layer data is referenced here.
-On clicking the "i" button in the layer tree, the information is retrieved by the CSW interface and shown to the user.
+All metadata of the layer data is referenced here.
+By clicking the "i" button in the layer tree, the information is retrieved by the CSW interface and shown to the user.
 For this, the **[rest-services.json](rest-services.json.md)** has to provide the URL of the metadata catalog resp. its CSW interface.
 The values *kategorie_opendata*, *kategorie_inspire*, and *kategorie_organisation* are used for layer categorization if the **[config.json](config.json.md)** has `treeType` set to `"default"`.
 To remove the "i" button altogether, explicitly set `"datasets": false`.

 |Name|Required|Type|Default|Description|
 |----|--------|----|-------|-----------|